 I like day trading with a one-minute chart, but you may prefer another timeframe.

 The parameters on the scan may need to be adjusted from time to time.
-During quiet months in the stock market, you may need to drop to a 4% daily average, or you may need to drop the volume requirements to 8 million, for example.
+During quiet months in the stock market, you may need to drop to a 4% daily average, or you may need to drop the volume requirements slightly.

 During volatile times, you can increase the parameters to 6% and 15 million in volume and you’ll still likely get a handful of stocks to choose from.

-Here is the scan during a more volatile time (January 2021):
+Here is the scan during a volatile time in January 2021:

 show stocks where the average day range(300) is above 6%